Learn where to go for the credit card that will serve your start-up best. Also, find out what goes into a company's credit score.

 What is a business credit card for start-ups?

-Credit cards for companies, sometimes known as ‘company' cards, are accessible to enterprises of all sizes.
-Credit cards issued in a business's name function similarly to those issued in an individual's name.
+Credit cards for companies, sometimes known as ‘company' cards, are accessible to firms of all sizes.

 A business credit card allows the holder to make purchases up to the card's credit limit.
 The minimum payment is due every month, just as with a personal credit card.
 Based on your current balance and APR, this is the minimum payment required to avoid late penalties and charges.